 How To Get There

 We flew direct from Charlotte, North Carolina (CLT) to Orlando, Florida (MCO).
 It was about an hour flight.
 We flew with American, since we are members of the AAdvantage® program, however Spirit was offering roundtrip tickets for less than $100.
+For Florida locals coming from the South, there are many options from Miami to Orlando by bus.

 We always choose to stay off-site, thus we rent a car from the airport.
 We save our credit card points to rent cars.
 I think flying is so much easier than driving to Walt Disney World, but that is definitely a decision you have to make as a family.
 On a side note, if flying give yourself extra time in MCO (at least two hours if you are flying domestic), as the security lines are perpetually long there.